 Thread Lift Overview

-- A thread lift is a largely unavailable facelifting technique.
-Thread lifts were meant to address sagging underlying tissues of the cheek and jaw line by threading four to 12 barbed sutures into skin and deeper soft tissues.
+Thread lifts were meant to address sagging underlying tissues of the cheek and jaw line by threading barbed sutures into skin and deeper soft tissues.
 The non-absorbable threads stay within the deep tissues and provide support.
 Due to high rates of complications, most doctors no longer perform the traditional thread lift, but more modern options are available.

 Was this guide helpful?
 Thanks for your feedback